-We have shared an initial draft scope for comment and plan to deliver the review during February 2016 as previously agreed and discussed with management.
+We have shared an initial draft scope for comment and plan to complete the review in March 2016 as previously agreed and discussed with management.
+This has been delayed as we have had no response from the audit sponsor and have been continuing to chase.
+We will discuss further with the Head of Finance and Procurement.